 You are currently logged-out.
-You can log-in or create an account to see more talks, save favorites, and more. more info
+You can log-in or create an account to save favorites and more. more info

 Subject-and-Object Talks

 A simple common differentiation for subject and object is: an observer versus a thing that is observed.
 In certain cases involving personhood, subjects and objects can be considered interchangeable where each label is applied only from one or the other point of view.
-Subjects and objects are related to the philosophical distinction between subjectivity and objectivity: the existence of knowledge, ideas, or information either dependent upon a subject (subjectivity) or independent from any subject (objectivity).
+Subjects and objects are related to the philosophical distinction between subjectivity and objectivity: the existence of knowledge, ideas, or information either dependent upon a subject (subjectivity) or independent of any subject (objectivity).

 From Subject and object (philosophy) on Wikipedia

-Showing 263 talks
+Showing 260 talks

 - Reset Search